Review: HMS Victory and Nelson at Portsmouth Historic Dockyard

 The Fore Topsail is a big sail, and it is not, as the name might suggest, at the top of the foremast.
 The biggest sail at the bottom of the foremast on a square rigged ship is the Fore Sail.
 The Fore Topsail is the one above it ie. the second sail up the mast.
 Above that would typically be two more sails – the fore Topgallant and the Fore Royal.
 This sail was made for HMS Victory at Chatham in 1803.
 With a 54ft (16.4m) head, 54ft (16.4m) drop and 80ft (24.3m) foot, it was about the size of two tennis courts and was the second largest sail on HMS Victory.

-It is currently to be found laid out in dim lighting with an accompanying AV presentation (mostly using Master & Commander film footage) in Storehouse 10 in the top of the NMRN building above the Hear my Story exhibition.
+It was displayed laid out in dim lighting with an accompanying AV presentation (mostly using Master & Commander film footage) in Storehouse 10 in the top of the NMRN building, but it is very fragile and has not, to the best of my knowledge, been displayed since.

 Declaration: No need.
 I was visiting Portsmouth on my own.
 All entrance fees, accommodation, petrol, etc paid by me.